-10 of the most beautiful theatres in the world that you should see before you die
+10 of the most beautiful theatres in the world

 We take a look at some of the most visually stunning performance venues in the universe